-The objective of the Network Statement is to inform titleholders7 about the nature and conditions of access and use of the main railway network, including the allocation of capacity.
+The purpose of the network statement is to inform titleholders about the nature and conditions of access and use of the main railway infrastructure structure, including the allocation of capacity.
 The Network Statement informs titleholders about the services and facilities ProRail can offer including availability, rates and conditions for these services and facilities.

-1 ProRail BV, listed in the trade register of the Chamber of Commerce for Utrecht, under number 30124359.
+ProRail BV, listed in the trade register of the Chamber of Commerce for Utrecht, under number 30124359.